OWA 2025-26 Regular Dues

 The OWA annual membership fee is $50.
 It provides participation in club activities from September of one year to August of the next.
-Non-members may attend one or two meetings -- ask for a guest pass -- before deciding whether to become members.
+Non-members may attend one or two meetings before deciding whether to become members.
 Dues may be paid in any of three ways:

 1) In person by giving cash or a cheque to the club treasurer at a monthly meeting,